ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

     in bToA b
 ```

-Here's a simple example of how to use:
+Here's a simple example of how to use it:

 ```{.haskell .scrollx}
 stringsLength :: Op Int [String]